Danielmontesgil/Danielmontesgil/README.md

 - Become skilled in C++.
 - Move to Germany with my wife.
 - Exercising 3 days a week
-- Improving my CV with some education apart from university
+- Improving my CV with some education apart from university, and extending my personal projects on GitHub.

 #### :computer: Programming languages and tools:
 <p>